xaviave/cudi_rs/Readme.md

 #### Screen handler

-- create a Menu class that override the screen and manage all the options (image_speed - tags - mode - filter - media_root)
+- `DONE`: create a Menu class that override the screen and manage all the options (image_speed - tags - mode - filter - media_root).
 - create different mode (normal - gif surrounding the screen - animation (image or video where a part of the screen will aff cudi, the reste will be the template))
 - add an history of every file with a tag search or color search